ykim18mica/mica-gd220/lectures/w2-css-colors.md

   opacity: 0.3;
 }
 ```
-Use `opacity` property to only set the opacity value.
+Use `opacity` property to set the opacity value separately.